BilalLarry/printf/README.md

-Readme for our group Project
+Readme for our group Project Haibi